faucetsdn/daq/schemas/udmi/README.md

 ### State status and logentry entries fields

-The State and Logentry messages both have `status` and `entries` sub-fields, respectivly, that follow the same structure.
+The State and System/logentry messages both have `status` and `entries` sub-fields, respectivly, that follow the same structure.
 * State `status` entries represent 'sticky' conditions that persist until the situation is cleared, e.g. "device disconnected".